mrjohannchang/dotfiles/README.md

 5. Make the scroll direction settings of mouse and trackpad independent: [LinearMouse](https://linearmouse.app/).

+6. Support to use mouse middle button to drag: [Smooze Pro](https://smooze.co/).

 #### Ubuntu

 1. Install fcitx to replace iBus: